Beattock railway station

-Beattock railway station was a station which served Beattock, in the parish of Kirkpatrick-Juxta in the Scottish county of Dumfries and Galloway.
-It was served by trains on what is now known as the West Coast Main Line.
-Following closure in 1972, the nearest station is now at Lockerbie.
+Beattock railway station was a station which served the village of Beattock, in the parish of Kirkpatrick-Juxta in the Scottish county of Dumfries and Galloway.
+It was served by trains on what was originally the Caledonian Main Line, and is now known as the West Coast Main Line.
+Between 1881 and 1964, Beattock was also the junction for the short branch line to Moffat.
+Following closure in 1972, the nearest station is at Lockerbie.

 History

 Opened by the Caledonian Railway, it became part of the London Midland and Scottish Railway during the Grouping of 1923.
 It survived the closures in the 1960s, being closed as part of the electrification of the West Coast Main Line, the reason being mentioned by O.S Nock in his book as "the very small amount of traffic currently using it would not warrant the necessary rebuilding and safety improvements to allow electric trains to call."

-Between 1881 and 1964, Beattock was the junction for the branch to Moffat.